lightscapevr/website/markdown/getting-started-quest.md

 simply that you are not using the mouse or keyboard for a long enough period of time.

-Note that VR Sketch version 14.0 does (or will) contain an attempt at preventing sleep, but it is known to not work reliably.
+Note that VR Sketch version 14.0 does contain an attempt at preventing sleep, but it is known to not work reliably.
 This is notably the case on Mac, depending on the exact system version.